B2B SaaS Pricing Models

 - You want to customize plans for each user (e.g. HR & payroll software, Paylocity).

 - You have a long sales cycle and tricky onboarding process (e.g Netsuite)

 So now that we’ve discussed the various models, strategies, and cases, we need to explore what actually motivates B2B buyers to make a purchase.

 Let’s start with this: price points aren’t everything.
 Numbers on a screen – even if they’re single digit, or replaced with an all-caps FREE – aren’t enough to convince someone to do business with you.
 To get conversions, you need to understand how your customers make decisions.

 We tend to assume that B2B buying decisions are driven by logic.
 But in reality, the B2B buying journey is rarely steered by rational thought.
 Humans are complicated.
 We’re not adept at ingesting large amounts of data, objectively weighing our options, and picking the optimal solution – at least not all of the time.

 In an ideal world, customers would shop around, compare plans against their budget, consult with other stakeholders, and in the end, choose the best deal for their business.
 But we know it’s not that simple.

 As consumers, our decisions are often influenced – even guided – by emotion.
 And this is especially true for B2B buyers, as a major Google, Gartner, and Motista study found.

-Consider that every B2B buyer will eventually make one of three choices:
+Consider that every B2B buyer will eventually make one of four choices:

 - Purchase your product